13 Best Plastic-Free Shampoo Bars In the UK

 Cost: £12 for 110g

 Review: Ethique is the brand that helped me fall in love with shampoo bars.
 They were the first bars that actually washed my hair well.
-Their conditioner bars are also amazing, and you can get bundle deals on their website.
+Their conditioner bars are also amazing although they do last quite a lot longer.
 They have a dozen different bars all formulated for different hair types which I think is great.
-The downside is they are manufactured far away, which does increase their carbon footprint.
+The downside is they are manufactured far away, which does increase their carbon footprint (although they are Carbon Positive and are stocked in UK stores).

 4. Green People